 The theme of story-telling continues in my forthcoming novel America City, whose main protagonist, Holly Peacock, is an ambitious young British publicist who wins the American presidency for a charismatic politician called Stephen Slaymaker.
-It’s set at a time when an interal refugee problem brought about by climate change is in danger of tearing the country apart.
+It’s set at a time when an internal refugee problem brought about by climate change is in danger of tearing the country apart.
 (America City has a number of thematic links with Mother of Eden: the ambitious young woman with a gift for communication, the ruthless older man she admires… It can also be read, if you wish, as a prequel to the Eden series.)

-My third short story collection, and my first foray outside the conventions of science fiction, will come out in January 2018.
-My novels tend to deal with ‘big’ things -politics, revolution, religion, myth- but most of these stories take place at a more individual and personal level.
+My third short story collection, and my first foray outside the conventions of science fiction, was published in January 2018.
+My novels tend to deal with ‘big’ things -politics, revolution, religion, myth- but many of these stories take place at a more individual and personal level.
 It’s called Spring Tide.